CyrilWendl/ICG-2017/icg_project/Prj2_Remy_Readme.txt

 This yields a quadratic function with results in the interval {0,1}, having a highest contribution (1) at the MAX and peaking more strongly for higher PEAK values.

 In addition, I have implemented camera controls using the keyboard and mouse, mainly based on the following tutorial: https://learnopengl.com/#!Getting-started/Camera

+Skybox - Stephane
+To implement the skybox, we use a cubemap on which we display our sky textures, 6 in that case for each face of the cube.
+For that we define as usual the vertices for our cube, and we correctly target each texture to the right face of the cube.
+We don't need to set texture coordinates for this, since we're going to be using our vertices positions to sample the cubemap texture we defined.
+For that we pass the vertices coordinates to the texture coordinates directly in the skybox vertex shader, and then sample the cube map texture using these texture coordinates in the fragment shader.
+We draw the skybox first in the background, and we also make sure to pass the view matrix without the translation component(by switching from mat4 to mat3 and then to mat4 again) so that the skybox would'nt move with our camera.

+Reflection - Stephane (Implementation still ongoing) For the reflection over water, we have our view direction vector, and the normal vector to our water, which in our case is vec3(0.0, 1.0, 0.0) in local coordinates, we transform these vectors using model view matrices, and we calculate the reflection vector in the water fragment shader, using the opengl reflect function, using this vector to sample whichever this vector hits in our landscape thus reflecting it.